 Form 8300 is split into four different parts:

-- Part 1 – This is where you input all information on the individual from whom the cash was received.
+- Part 1 – This is where you input all information on the individual who received the cash.
 If you view the form here, you’ll see all the various details required.

-- Part 2 – This section is about the person on whose behalf this reportable transaction was conducted.
+- Part 2 – This section concerns the person who conducted this reportable transaction.
 It’s similar to part 1; only the information is about you.
 If an employee from your business handled the transaction, you would fill this section with their info.

-- Part 3 – Next, you must describe the transaction and how you were paid.
+- Part 3 – Next, describe the transaction and how you were paid.

 - Part 4 – The form concludes with information on the business that received cash.
 Of course, you have to sign and title the form before submitting it.

-Form 8300 comes with instructions for you to follow, but it can still be quite tricky.
+Form 8300 has instructions for you to follow, but it can still be tricky.
 This short guide should help you figure out if you need to file this form and how to do it.
-If you require more help on this reporting requirement, you can hire a tax professional to go through the form and submit it on your behalf so that you can have peace of mind that you are managing your money effectively.
+If you require more help on this reporting requirement, you can hire a tax professional to go through the form and submit it on your behalf to have peace of mind that you are managing your money effectively.

-The last thing you want is for your business to be seen as partaking in illegal activities or criminal activities.
+The last thing you want is for your business to be seen as partaking in illegal or criminal activities.
 Suspicious transactions will be flagged and investigated appropriately.
 This is why reporting requirements are critical.
-Clean Slate Tax can help to make sure that you’re handling everything aboveboard.
+Clean Slate Tax can help ensure you’re handling everything aboveboard.
 Call us today.